fontlabcom/getgo-fonts/docs/zotosans-buhid.md

 ---

-## Coto Sans Buhid
+## Zoto Sans Buhid

-Coto Sans Buhid is a design for the Buhid script.
+Zoto Sans Buhid is a design for the Buhid script.

 It contains 39 glyphs and 2 OpenType features, and supports 27 characters from the Unicode blocks: Buhid.